 The third step is the “maintenance phase.”
 The treatment dose generally can be decreased as symptoms diminish.

-Below is a list of treatments available for psoriasis, not including those for any related conditions.
+Below is a list of treatments available for psoriasis.

 Topical medications include: